 Python-based malware distributed via phishing.

-Securonix describes an attack campaign that's using a Python-based remote access Trojan dubbed “PY#RATION.”
+Dave Bittner: Securonix describes an attack campaign that's using a Python-based remote access Trojan dubbed PY#RATION.
 Securonix observed the first version of PY#RATION in August 2022, and the malware has been updated several times since.
 The RAT is distributed via phishing emails written in English containing malicious ZIP files.
-The ZIP files contain LNK files disguised as JPG images showing a UK driver's license.
-The researchers believe the campaign is targeting users in the UK or other English-speaking countries.
-After installation, the malware can carry out a wide variety of malicious activities associated with other RATs, such as keylogging and data theft.
+The ZIP files contain LNK files disguised as JPEG images showing a U.K. driver's license.
+The researchers believe the campaign is targeting users in the U.K. or other English-speaking countries.
+After installation, the malware can carry out a wide variety of malicious activities associated with other RATs, such as key logging and data theft.

 MacOS may have a reputation for threat-resistance, but users shouldn't get cocky.

-BlackBerry has released its Quarterly Threat Intelligence Report for Q4 2022, looking at various threats facing desktop and mobile devices.
-The researchers note that while macOS is often viewed as being more secure than other operating systems, users frequently install malicious or unwanted software on their Apple devices: “During the 90-day reporting period, the malicious application Dock2Master was the most-seen threat on macOS: BlackBerry researchers noted that a whopping 34 percent of client organizations using macOS had Dock2Master on their network, where it was found on 26 percent of their devices.
+Dave Bittner: BlackBerry has released its Quarterly Threat Intelligence Report for the fourth quarter of 2022, looking at various threats facing desktop and mobile devices.
+The researchers note that while macOS is often viewed as being more secure than other operating systems, users frequently install malicious or unwanted software on their Apple devices - stating, during the 90-day reporting period, the malicious application Dock2Master was the most seen threat on macOS.
+BlackBerry researchers noted that a whopping 34% of client organizations using macOS had Dock2Master on their network, where it was found on 26% of their devices.
 BlackBerry hasn't forgotten Windows, in case you're wondering, and their study is no means a hit piece on macOS.
 Windows systems have their characteristic threats too.
 BlackBerry found that RedLine was the most active info-stealer targeting Windows systems.
 The point is, perhaps, that no operating system or the applications built for it can be proof against incautious users.
 Caveat clicker, as the Romans would have said if Nero had the internet.

 DevSecOps survey results show tension between innovation and security.